kadampriyanka17-portfolio/kadampriyanka17-portfolio/README.md

 ## 🚀 About Me

-I’m a **Senior Software Engineer / Technical Lead** with experience designing and delivering production-grade platforms across **finance, SaaS, e-commerce, and enterprise systems**.
+I’m a **Technical Lead / Senior Software Engineer** with experience designing and delivering production-grade platforms across **Healthcare, Real Estate**.

 I specialize in: